stonevil/dotfiles/README.md

 ----
 My collection of dot and config files. dotFiles in active redevelopment right now.

-Build in mind for macOS 12.x and higher and Linux.
+Build in mind for macOS 14.x and higher and Linux.

 #### Supported platforms:

-- macOS Sonoma 14.0.
-In use everyday both on amd64 and arm64 MacBook Pro
+- macOS 14 Sonoma.
+In use everyday both on amd64 and arm64 MacBook Pro.
 - Alpine Linux Edge.
 - Fedora 39.
 - Debian 12.
 VM's, Toolbox container, and my Linux laptop.